CesarR70/FNaF-1-PSP-Optimized_precompiled/README.md

 --Testing--

-Testing is NOT complete on this version of the game!
+Tested on the PPSSPP emulator as well as a physical PSP 3000 running ARK4 v6.60

 "Five Nights At Freddy's" is a game by Scott Cawthon and I dont not take any credit for the original work.